×

 Injury/Illness Classifications

 Sometimes, the aforementioned TTD/TPD categories overlap.
 Many victims are disabled for a few weeks or months.
-Then, as their recovery progresses, they are able to accept light duty assignments.
+Then, as their recovery progresses, they are able to accept light-duty assignments.
 So, it is often necessary to re-evaluate the wage differential, and not just because of salary increases.

 Some victims sustain permanent disabilities.
 These disabilities may be total, but much more often, they are partial.
 For example, a chemical spill may cause a worker to lose an eye.
 The loss of an eye or another body part is usually a scheduled injury, so workers’ compensation pays a predetermined amount.